What Should I Know Before Traveling to Vietnam?

 Vietnam is a beautiful country with tons of culture, history and eco-tourism to see.
 Our favorite things about Vietnam are the people, the food, the coffee and the landscapes.
+Also, did you know that Vietnam contains some of the best safe cities for first-time and solo travelers?
+Read on!

 Where else in the world can you mingle with ethnic minority hill tribes, trek in the rice terraces and then have a cocktail at a rooftop lounge all within the same three days?
 Vietnam is an incredible mix, and you have to see it to believe it.